-The employee will personally print his/her name in the appropriate column and then indicate with a check mark ($\sqrt{}$) or an "X", his/her preference for overtime assignments, e.g., a.m. only, p.m. only, anytime, etc. The exception shall be an entry of actual hours in the "Anytime or Hours Available" column when the operator is only available for a specific time period.
+The employee will personally print his/her name in the appropriate column and then indicate with a check mark ($\sqrt{}$) or an "X", his/her preference for overtime assignments, e.g., anytime, etc. or enter actual hours of availability in the "Hours Available" column when the operator is only available for a specific time period.

-G. Overtime will be assigned in accordance with Article A of this section.
-Specific runs will be assigned by Departmental Management with the following priority: The senior-most operator will be assigned to the piece of open work with the greatest number of pay hours within the requested time period (AM, PM, etc.) that he/she is available to work, the next senior operator will be assigned to the next piece of open work with the greatest number of hours he/she has requested to work (AM, PM, etc.) that he/she is available to work, etc. with the least senior operator being assigned the work with the least number of pay hours. process will continue until all open work assignments are filled on a rotating basis by seniority.
-For next day assignments, open work will be assigned to the most senior employee on the overtime list who did not obtain a work assignment or was not given the opportunity to work the previous day.
+G. Overtime will be assigned in accordance with section A of this 6 7 Specific runs will be assigned by Departmental paragraph.
+8 Management with the following priority: The senior-most operator 9 will be assigned to the piece of open work with the greatest number 10 of pay hours within the requested time period that he/she is 11 available to work, the next senior operator will be assigned to the 12 next piece of open work with the greatest number of hours he/she 13 has requested to work that he/she is available to work, etc. with the 14 least senior operator being assigned the work with the least 15 number of pay hours.
+The full-time roster shall be exhausted prior 16 to utilizing part-time staff to fill overtime assignments.
+This process 17 will continue until all open work assignments are filled on a rotating basis by seniority.
+For next day assignments, open work will be 18 19 assigned to the most senior employee on the overtime list who did 20 not obtain a work assignment or was not given the opportunity to 21 work the previous day.
+This rule does not apply to special service.